brianhouse/ART212/README.md

 ### Survey presentations
 Each student will give two 10-minute presentations on an artist working in digital media.
 These presentations, which should be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
-Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
+Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own artistic practices.
 Students will choose artists to present from an approved list on a first-come, first-served basis.
 These presentations make up 10% of your final grade.

 ### Reading
 Each week we will read critical texts that situate digital media in society and its impact on the material world.
 These will be provided in class.